xvik/gradle-quality-plugin/src/doc/docs/guide/exclusion.md

     use it's own configuration [to configure exclusions](https://github.com/xvik/gradle-animalsniffer-plugin#extend-signature).

 !!! info
-    Spotbugs (findbugs) task does not support exclusions on task level, so plugin manually resolve all excluded classes and add them to spotbugs (findbugs) excludes filter xml file (default or custom user file).
+    Spotbugs task does not support exclusions on task level, so plugin manually resolve all excluded classes and add them to spotbugs excludes filter xml file (default or custom user file).
     As a result, exclusion works the same way for all plugins.

 !!! note